datafusion-contrib/tpctools/README.md

 # TPC Tools

-Tools for generating TPC-H and TPC-DS data sets.
+Command-line tools for generating TPC-H and TPC-DS data sets in parallel and re-organizing the output files into directory structures that can be consumed by tools such as Apache Spark or Apache Arrow DataFusion/Ballista.

 ## TPC-DS